Lúcio Costa: Costa's Design

-Each of the individual super blocks was supposed to have a distinct style for each superblock and a uniform paint scheme that set it apart from the surrounding superblocks.
-Costa's goal for the superblocks was to create neighborhoods and communities that were small self-contained and self-sufficient.
+Each of the individual superblocks was supposed to have a distinct style for each superblock and a uniform paint scheme that set it apart from the surrounding superblocks.
+Costa's goal for the superblocks was to create neighbourhoods and communities that were small, self-contained and self-sufficient.
 He envisioned that they would have apartment buildings of a consistent modern style that housed both upper and middle classes, making integration a key theme of the city's design.
-The Residential Axis's two wings were meant to have a character that was intimate and peaceful, rather than the Monumental Axis that was designed to be imposing.
+The Residential Axis's two wings were meant to have a character that was intimate and peaceful, rather than the Monumental Axis, which was designed to be imposing.

-One of the unique aspects about the plan was how it was designed to handle expansion and growth.
-Unlike most cities, which add to a grid or expand the urban plan with growth, Costa's design provided the complete and large-scale plan.
+One of the unique aspects of the plan was how it was designed to handle expansion and growth.
+Unlike most cities, which add to a grid or expand the urban plan with growth, Costa's design provided a complete and large-scale plan.
 The original plan included paving streets in areas of the city that would not be put to immediate use, making the landscape of the city defined and hard to change during future construction.
 It was already "born with an adult skeleton".
 However, this did mean that large portions of the city would not see high levels of activity in the early years.
 Another contributing factor in the thorough plan was an emphasis on establishing an organized road system that would best serve the expanding use of automobiles.
-Costa's design of auto-routes was meant to create a system where traffic would be free flowing.
+Costa's design of auto-routes was meant to create a system where traffic would be free-flowing.
 He hoped that by establishing this grid at the city's founding that future construction projects regarding traffic improvements could be avoided.